gregology/gregology.github.io/codex.md

 - Pedestrian will reclaim downtown areas from cars
 - AIs will easily pass Turing tests
 - AI audits will rewrite history by discovering patterns in open and closed data
+- Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential and prevalence

 ### Before 2040